wisehodl/go-honeybee/README.md

     }
 }()

-// send a message
 conn.Send([]byte("hello"))
 ```

 The connection goes through four states: `StateDisconnected`, `StateConnecting`, `StateConnected`, `StateClosed`.
 Transitions are atomic and observable via `conn.State()`.
 Once closed, the connection should not be reused.
-Instead, construct a new one with the same `url` and reconnect.
+Instead, construct a new one with the same URL and reconnect.

 `Send` is safe for concurrent callers. `Close` is idempotent and safe to call from any goroutine.